A Community Health Nurse visits the school throughout the year. The Health Nurse can:

 Head lice are tiny insects which can live in human hair.
 They are not caused by poor hygiene, and do not carry disease.
 Head lice are transferred between children when their heads are close together while playing or doing school work.
 For this reason head lice are quite common in schools.

 Head lice can be easily treated and the Health Department’s recommended treatments are conditioner and insecticide treatment.
-The attached ‘Fact Sheet’ explains these treatments.
 It is important to check all other members of the household for head lice too, but only treat them if head lice are found.

 Under the Schools Education Act (1999), Section 27(2) the School Principal may exclude your child from school until all head lice and as many eggs (nits) as possible have been removed.
 A few remaining eggs are not a reason for exclusion.

-You can ring or make a time to see the Community (School) Nurse if you would like more information or help.
-Ask the school for the Community Health contact number.
+You can ring or make a time to see the Community School Nurse if you would like more information or help.